robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/itsmc-overview.md

 - Fechado por
 - Origem
 - Atribuído a
-- Título
+- Title
-- type
+- Type
 - Categoria
 - Estado
 - Escalonamento
 - Status do conflito
 - Urgência
-- Priority
+- Prioridade
 - Risco
 - Impacto
 - Atribuído a